Lead: Pat Halpin & Daniel Dunn, Marine Geospatial Ecology Lab, Duke University

 These objectives will be achieved through the following actions:

-- Acquisition of datasets with which to populate the newly created database through an exhaustive literature review and mining of existing EBSA descriptions.
+- Collation of datasets to populate MiCO through an exhaustive literature review and data mining of existing EBSA descriptions.

-- Further development of the database using the acquired datasets to produce an online, open-access information resource for scientists, policy and decision makers, and environmental managers.
+- Further development of MiCO to produce an online, open-access information resource for scientists, policy and decision makers, and environmental managers.

 - Assessment of the collected outputs from all EBSA regional workshops with particular focus on how existing EBSAs meet the representativity and connectivity network criteria listed in Annex II to CBD COP Decision IX/20, and identify critical gaps in a possible network of protected areas that would meet those criteria.